 I’ve always been amazed by the number of Chinese thespians who weren’t the most conventional in looks.
 Many of them, such as Charlie Chin and Tony Leung Kar-Fai, had the illusion of being half-Indian.
 Simon Yam, Waise Lee, Alan Tam and Andy Lau have a slightly Indonesian aura about them.
 What exemplifies this is that an Indonesian actor like Billy Chong proved that he could play a Chinese man in more than one occasion.
 Interestingly, the director of Men Behind the Sun cast Korean children because he felt that they looked more similar to ancient Chinese children than those of the present.

-Even Malaysian actresses like Michelle Yeoh and Phyllis Quek can play Chinese women.
+Even Malaysian actresses like Michelle Yeoh (the lady on the cover*) and Phyllis Quek can play Chinese women.
 Contrarily, a Chinese actress can play a Malaysian woman in Born to be King i.e. Shu Qi from The Transporter.
-A Chinese actor can play a Malaysian man e.g. Chapman To in Undercover Blues and Philip Kwok in The Big Heat (which Tsui Hark co-directed without receiving a credit).
-The racial line is blurred furthermore with a hotly-pegged Chinese-Malaysian actress like Angie Cheung Wai-Yee.
-Similarly, there are H.K. thespians who are Eurasian e.g. Brandon Lee, Shannon Lee, Keith Kwan, Joyce Godenzi, Anthony Wong, Don Wong, Michael Wong and Maggie Q.
+A Chinese actor can play a Malaysian man e.g. Chapman To in Undercover Blues and Philip Kwok in The Big Heat, the latter of which Tsui Hark had co-directed without receiving a credit because he realized that it would alienate future directors who he could make money off.
+The biggest hits of his career were ones where he was only a producer – grossing 34 million H.K. dollars twice with A Better Tomorrow (34.6 in 1986) and Swordsman II (34.4 in 1992).
+The racial line is blurred furthermore with a Chinese-Malaysian actress like Angie Cheung Wai-Yee (who was hotly-pegged).